Skip to main content

 Learn more about base placement in the Placement and Choosing base setup method guides.

-2. Configure RTK communication between the base and the rover and wait for FIX.
+2. Configure RTK communication between the base and the

 3. Create a survey project in Emlid Flow.